 - 1. Students will develop a basic understanding of two and three-dimensional vectors, the geometry of the three-dimensional space, equations of lines and planes in three dimensions, and be able to apply these concepts when working on applied problems. - 2.
+Students will develop a basic understanding of limits, derivatives, and antiderivatives. - 3.
+Students will be able to obtain various limit problems.

-Students will learn various techniques of integration. - 3.
-Students will be able to apply integration techniques to solve a range of applied problems, including volume problems and applications from physics and other disciplines. - 4.
-Students will develop a basic understanding of infinite series and their applications.
+- 4. Students will learn various techniques of getting derivatives of various functions. - 5.
+Students will be able to apply differentiation techniques to solve a range of applied problems, including optimization problems, related rates problems, and applications from physics and other disciplines. - 6.
+Students will develop a deep understanding of fundamental theorem of calculus. - 7.
+Students will understand basic skills for finding integrals.